ericsun95/Flying-High-Again/written_exam/markedquestions.md

 ### Radio Aids to Navigation
 https://aviation.stackexchange.com/questions/80912/what-radial-is-the-aircraft-crossing

+A radial is always pointing (radiating) away from the VOR.
+But your instrument shows the TO/FROM indicator as TO.
+So you are crossing a 210 course towards the VOR, which means you are on the 030 radial from the VOR.

 - <span style="color:green"> If your GPS receiver is equipped with WAAS—Wide Area Augmentation System—your position accuracy is </span>
 - Less than three meters.